Map showing IQ Fiber availability and under-construction areas across service regions.

 Design

 Our team works with local authorities to create a custom design for each neighborhood.
-Most of our network is installed underground, and we work hard to conceal the limited above-ground equipment.
-We do this to protect the fiber-optic cables from weather damage and to minimize the need for maintenance.
+Most of our network is installed underground, in some cases, we use aerial fiber.
+We make every effort to conceal the limited above-ground equipment to protect fiber-optic cables from weather damage and reduce maintenance needs.

 Graphic of a shovel and dirt, depicting construction.